Breast Tightening (Mastopexy)

-In addition, your surgeon will take a full medical history including any previous surgery, cosmetic or non-cosmetic, previous hospitalisation, chronic medical problems, medication and allergies, whether you smoke or not, the reasons for wanting the procedure and your goals and aspirations.
+In addition, your breast surgeon will take a full medical history including any previous surgery, cosmetic or non-cosmetic, previous hospitalisation, chronic medical problems, medication and allergies, whether you smoke or not, the reasons for wanting the procedure and your goals and aspirations.

 Following the assessment, your surgeon will discuss all available options and formulate an operative plan, including type of surgery and anaesthesia to be used and cost.
 Any risks and possible complications will also be discussed with you.

 It is important that you are clear what your surgery will entail.
-Well informed patients cope better with surgery and you have the right to ask any question you want and expect your surgeon to answer with honesty and without the use of jargon.
+Well informed patients cope better with breast tightening surgery and you have the right to ask any question you want and expect your surgeon to answer with honesty and without the use of jargon.
 Informed consent for surgery will also be required.